Freedom Road: Production

-The cast also included Barbara O. Jones (as Jackson's wife), Ron O'Neal, Edward Herrmann, John McLiam (as Ulysses S. Grant), Sonny Jim Gaines, Joel Fluellen, Grace Zabriskie and Alfre Woodard.
-It was narrated by Ossie Davis.
+The cast includes Barbara O. Jones (as Jackson's wife), Ron O'Neal, Edward Herrmann, John McLiam (as Ulysses S. Grant), Sonny Jim Gaines, Joel Fluellen, Grace Zabriskie and Alfre Woodard.
+It is narrated by Ossie Davis.

 It was the final film of director Jan Kadar, who died in June 1979.
 It had a $7 million budget and was filmed around Natchez, Mississippi because of the historic property in the area.

 Critical reaction

-The St Petersburg Times found that Ali was not entirely convincing but showed potential and that his quiet performance failed to convey Jackson's charisma.
+The St Petersburg Times found that Ali was not entirely convincing but showed potential, and that his quiet performance failed to convey Jackson's charisma.
 The Encyclopedia of Television Film Directors calls it "intermittently compelling".